FRC2539/pybot/README.md

 Setting up your environment:
 --
+If you want more in-depth step-by-step instructions for installing this project on various operating systems, check out our [wiki](/FRC2539/pybot/wiki).

 **Prerequisites**

 You must have [python 3](https://www.python.org/downloads/) and [pip 3](https://pip.pypa.io/en/stable/installing/) installed on your system to use this project.
 Consult your system's documentation for the proper way to install them.

 **The simple way**

 You must use a Unix-like shell, such as the Linux terminal, the Mac OS X terminal, or the Linux Subsystem on Windows to setup your environment using this method.
 This will not work in Windows Command Prompt or Powershell.
-See [the Windows way](#windows) instead.
+See [the wiki](/FRC2539/pybot/wiki/Windows-Setup) for Windows installation instructions.

+_The direnv setup script relies on the presence of common utilies like `which` and `wget`, in addition to `python3` and `pip3`_

  1. Install [direnv](https://direnv.net/).
  2. Setup direnv for your shell as described in its documentation.
-If you don't know which shell you are using, the following should usually work:
+If you don't know which shell you are using, run the following and restart your shell:

     `echo -e '\neval "$(direnv hook bash)"' >> ~/.bashrc`